...

 Unlike addiction to other addictive substances, the effects can be life-altering.
 This includes job loss, relationship strains, financial decline, health problems, and mental instability.
 Increased health problems may include stroke, seizures, heart disease, and cardiovascular and respiratory complications.
 Moreover, users who share paraphernalia, especially needles, are at increased risk of contracting infectious diseases like HIV and hepatitis.

 All of this showcases the importance of a safe cocaine detox.
 If you are looking into how to get cocaine out of your system, you should seek an expert help to do so.
-You will need professional support from staff who can make the cocaine detox process less uncomfortable because it can last anywhere between 12 hours and 4 or more days.
+You will need help from professionals to make the cocaine detox process easier.
+This process can last from 12 hours to over 4 days.
 Trained and licensed staff can easily spot signs of cocaine overdose and react to prevent deadly consequences.

-The We Level Up Treatment Centers highly recommend that you look at detoxing within a well-monitored and medically-assisted environment to be kept safe and comfortable throughout the process.
+The We Level Up Treatment Centers strongly suggest that you detox in a safe and medically-assisted setting.
+This will help you feel comfortable during the process.

 First-class Facilities & Amenities